 There’s nothing more refreshing on a hot summer day than an icy glass of sweet Cantaloupe Juice, with juicy bits of shredded melon!

 Note: This post first appeared on July 30, 2015.
 The recipe has been updated from the archives with updated content and photographs, as well as improved kitchen notes and recipe annotation.
 I hope you enjoy this favorite from my kitchen.

 104 degrees.
 Just sitting still leaves you with beads of perspiration, slowly following gravity’s pull.
 The sweltering heat sounds horrible, but I secretly enjoyed it yesterday.

 Granted, I spent a lot of time in the air conditioning.
 But we haven’t had many of these heat waves lately, so it kind of officially felt like summer, if that makes any sense.
-Besides, the markets are brimming with melons, and I sliced them up for the kids yesterday.
+Adding to the summer feel are the markets brimming with melons, and I sliced them up for the kids yesterday.
 They were going to need something cool and juicy when they got home.

 When I cut into the cantaloupe, though, I stopped to get my sieve.
 Into the sieve went scoops of melon seeds and the sweet pulp around it.
-My mother use to make cantaloupe juice when I was a little girl – it’s quite popular in the Philippines, and there’s even a special melon scraper that makes ribbons of delicious melon – you can usually find one in most Filipino kitchens.
+My mother used to make cantaloupe juice when I was a little girl – it’s quite popular in the Philippines, and there’s even a special melon scraper (affiliate link) that makes ribbons of delicious melon – you can usually find one in most Filipino kitchens.